tailhook/vagga/docs/build_steps.rst

    Most options directly correspond to the pip command line options so refer to `pip help`_ for more info.

+   .. note:: every time :step:`PipConfig` is specified options are **replaced**
+      rather than *augmented*.
+In other words if you start a block of pythonic commands with :step:`PipConfig` all subsequent commands will be executed with same options, no matter which :step:`PipConfig` settings was before.

    All options:

    dependencies